Managing finances after the loss of a loved one

 - Online accounts and passwords

-Once these initial documents are in order, you’ll want to obtain multiple copies of the death certificate, which is required to close out accounts, obtain veteran’s benefits, re-title property and transfer assets.
-A funeral home can help with this task.
+Once these initial documents are in order, request multiple copies of your loved one’s death certificate from the funeral home.
+This document will be needed to close out accounts, obtain veteran’s benefits, re-title property, and transfer assets.

-If a spouse was receiving Social Security, report the death as soon as possible.
+If your spouse was receiving Social Security, report their passing as soon as possible.
 Widows and widowers are eligible to apply for survivor’s benefits— the Social Security income provided to families of the deceased.
-The full benefits can be received at full retirement (between 66 and 67, depending on the surviving spouse’s birth year), or a reduced benefit income as early as age 60.
-Depending on the date of death, you may be required to return the last Social Security payment.
-Surviving spouses can also receive benefits on behalf of any children of the deceased.1
+The surviving spouse can receive reduced benefit income beginning at age 60 or full benefit income at full retirement age depending on their birth year.
+The rules for Social Security vary depending on age and situation, so it may be helpful to speak to a Social Security representative.1

-If a late spouse had life insurance, a claim should be filed as soon as possible.
-Depending on the cause of death (or if the death occurred within two years of starting the policy), you may be required to provide additional documentation beyond the death certificate.
+If a late spouse or loved one had life insurance, a claim should be filed as soon as possible.
+Depending on the cause of death, you may be required to provide additional documentation beyond the death certificate.
+If the death occurred within two years of the policy issue date, you may face delays of six to twelve months.

 In most cases, beneficiaries should receive a payout within 30 days, often either as a lump sum or in installments over a number of years.2 This can be helpful with immediate cash needs like funeral arrangements and debt payments.